-All U.S. dollar equivalents in this section are calculated at the exchange rate prevailing on the date to which the corresponding foreign currency amount refers.
+All U.S. dollar equivalents in this section are calculated at the exchange rate prevailing on the date to which the corresponding foreign currency amount refers held for the purpose of meeting short-term cash requirements, rather than for investment or other purposes, and are readily convertible to a known amount of cash.